Rpg

 A powerful mobile app ideal for managing character sheets, tracking combat, spells, and more.
 Perfect for players who prefer mobile access.

 The combat tracker is particularly impressive, allowing you to track initiative order, conditions, and enemy stats all from your device.
-Spell management is streamlined with filters for cast/uncast spells, quick reference descriptions, and automatic spell slot tracking.
+Spell management is quick, with filters for cast/uncast spells, quick reference descriptions, and automatic spell slot tracking.
 For multiclass characters or those with complex resource systems, the app handles calculations that would be cumbersome on paper.

 The app works entirely offline after initial setup, making it ideal for gaming locations with poor connectivity.
 Data synchronization options allow your character information to transfer between devices, so you can build characters on a tablet at home and use your phone at the game table.